wp-plugins/acast/readme.txt

 == Installation ==

-1. install and activate the plugin on the Plugins page
+1. install and activate the plugin on the Plugins page.
-2. add shortcode `[acast src="http://www.acast.com/channel/acast" width="..." height="..."]` to page or post content
+2. add shortcode `[acast src="http://www.acast.com/channel/acast" width="..." height="..."]` to page or post content.

 == Changelog ==